nishmithashettigar/studypal/README.md

 # StudyPal 📚✨

-StudyPal is a web-based study management app designed to help create study plans, track progress, and get assistance from an AI-powered StudyPal Assistant.
+StudyPal is a web-based study management app designed to helps to create study plans, track progress, and get assistance from an AI-powered StudyPal Assistant.

 ## 🚀 Features